Wholesale Electricity Market

 This Report plays an important role in the Reserve Capacity Mechanism process on the WEM as it includes the 10-year Long Term Projected Assessment of System Adequacy for the SWIS.
 The primary purpose of the Report is to identify the investment in capacity from generation, storage, and demand side management needed to ensure a secure and reliable electricity supply for the SWIS over the coming decade.

-While there are several factors highlighted in the Report affecting both supply and demand, the key drivers are:
+Whilst there are multiple factors highlighted in the Report affecting both supply and demand, the key drivers are:

-• Increased business, industrial and electrification (Demand) – Forecast demand has increased significantly due to growth in business electrification, along with growth in cooling load (air-conditioning), electric vehicles, and the expansion of industrial loads.
-Operational consumption is forecast to grow at an average annual rate of 5.6% and reach 30.3TWh per annum in 2032-33, a 72% increase compared to the 2022/23 estimate.
+• Increased business, industrial and electrification (Demand) – Demand is forecast to grow significantly due to growth in business electrification, along with growth in cooling load (air-conditioning), electric vehicles, and the expansion of industrial loads.
+Demand is now forecast to grow at an average annual rate of 4.6% and reach 27.9TWh per annum in 2033-34, a 57% increase over 10 years.
+In the High Scenario, demand is forecast to grow 11.7% annually or 202% over 10 years.

 • Renewable Energy Transition (Supply) – the transition to deploy renewable energy has been accelerated significantly over the past 12 months.
-In September 2022 the Australian Federal Government legislated to lower emissions by 43% by 2030 and achieve net zero emissions by 2050.
+In September 2022, the Australian Federal Government legislated to lower emissions by 43% by 2030 and achieve net zero emissions by 2050.
 In WA, the State Government targets are to reduce government emissions by 80% below the 2020 level by 2030, and to meet net zero by 2050.
-This has seen the State Government announce the closure of coal fired power generation in WA by 2029.
-These factors have significantly accelerated the forecast reduction in supply compared to the 2022 WEM ESOO.
+This has seen the WA State Government announce the closure of coal-fired power generation in WA by 2029.